Connections Unit

 Newark, NJ 07105

-Attn: Connections Unit, ICB
+Attn: Connections Unit, Inspection & Compliance Bureau

-You may also contact your local construction office to determine the day and time that a PVSC Inspector will be available in the municipality, to assist you.
-Please always refer to the PVSC file number if available.
+You may also contact your local construction office to determine the day and time that a PVSC Inspector will be available in your municipality to discuss your project.

 Do all applications to PVSC Result in a Connection Fee?